-All dimensional trim and downspouts are removed from the home and loose siding is secured.
+All dimensional trim and downspouts are removed from the home and lose siding are secured.

-Double 60 minute waterproof weather barrier and 17 gauge wire is wrapped and secured by 2" staples into wall studs on all surfaces to be stuccoed.
+Double 60-minute waterproof weather barrier and 17 gauge wire are wrapped and secured by 2″ staples into wall studs on all surfaces to be stuccoed.

 Self-adhesive urethane sealer tape is applied around all door and window openings.

 Weep screed is nailed to the bottom of the home’s stuccoed surfaces which allows for moisture drainage, and all other necessary flashing is installed.

 Cosmetic pop-outs are added around all window and door openings, as well as other areas on the home as the design, calls for.